Edwinem/ceres_python_bindings/README.md

 include(ceres_python_bindings/AddToCeres.cmake)
 ```

-If everything was successful then when call *cmake* in your build folder at the
+If everything was successful then when you call *cmake* in your build folder at the
 end it should output

 ```